Dog surfing: Competitions

 In dog surfing competitions, judging criteria may include the dog's overall certainty on the board, wave size and ride length.

 The Loews Coronado Bay Resort Surf Dog Competition at Imperial Beach in California has been described as the largest dog surfing competition in the United States.
 The first competition was held in 2006.
 In 2011, over fifty dogs participated, and the competition categorized entries by small dogs, large dogs and tandem dogs.
 Tandem surfing involves two or more dogs surfing together on one surfboard, or a dog surfing with a human.
 In June 2012, fifty dogs participated, and three Guinness World Records were broken, including a new record of eighteen for the most dogs photographed on a surfboard.
-The Imperial Beach Dog Surf Competition is also a fundraiser event for the San Diego Humane Society.
+The Imperial Beach Dog Surf Competition is also a fundraiser event for San Diego Humane Society.

 An annual dog surfing competition titled "Surf City Surf Dog competition" is held in Huntington Beach, California in late September.
 The first competition occurred in October 2009.
 The event is free to attend.
 Besides the surf competitions, visitors can enjoy the surFUR expo.

-In 2012, the Incredible Dog Challenge dog surfing competition was held in San Diego, California.

-Since 2012, the Noosa Festival of Surfing held each March in the Shire of Noosa has played host to the Surfing Dog Championship sponsored by local business VetShopAustralia.com.au.
+Since 2012, the Noosa Festival of Surfing held each March in the Shire of Noosa has played host to the Surfing Dog Championship sponsored by local business VetShopAustralia.
 The event was formerly known as the Surfing Dog Spectacular and was renamed the Surfing Dog Championships in 2017 in recognition of the increased calibre of participants.
 The Noosa Surfing Dog Championships is an invitational event, where dogs and humans work together on stand up paddle boards (SUPs) with the prize chosen by surfing legends such as Layne Beachley, and given to the dog/person combination that catches the best wave.

-The winner of the 2021 event, was a Pug called Pickles, surfing with Dan Bleicher.
-The 2022 event is slated for Saturday, 5 March at 2:30pm.
+The winner of the 2024 event was staffordshire terrier Bu with owner Dane and the best wipe out award went to kelpie Banjo.

 In July 2013, the Big Dog Ranch Rescue in Wellington, Florida presented its first "Surfs Up, Dogs" competition as a fundraiser for the non-profit organization.
 The competition was held in Jupiter, Florida.

 The World Dog Surfing Championships, a Northern California event, have been held at Pacifica, California since 2016.